stellar-deprecated/docs/learn/integration-guides/exchange.md

 ## Going further...
 ### Federation
-The federation protocol allows you to give your users easy addresses—e.g., bob*yourexchange.com—rather than cumbersome raw addresses such as GCEZWKCA5VLDNRLN3RPRJMRZOX3Z6G5CHCGSNFHEYVXM3XOJMDS674JZ?19327
+The federation protocol allows you to give your users easy addresses—e.g., bob*yourexchange.com—rather than cumbersome raw addresses such as: GCEZWKCA5VLDNRLN3RPRJMRZOX3Z6G5CHCGSNFHEYVXM3XOJMDS674JZ?19327

 For more information, check out the [federation guide](../concepts/federation.md).